neuro-team-femto/jones/example/README.md

 To create a new experiment, follow these instructions:

 1. Choose an experience ID using this character set: `a-zA-Z0-9-_`.
-From now on, let say you choose `experiment_3`.
+From now on, let say you chose `experiment_3`.

 If your revcor app is reachable at `https://example.com`, the root path of the experiment is `https://example.com/xp/experiment_3/`